TIMELINE

 THE NEW ENGINE INN

 The New Engine Inn was probably built around 1842 specifically as a public house with living accommodation following the opening of Pegg's Green Colliery in 1830.
+It was located adjacent to the extension from the main Hinckley to Melbourne turnpike road.
+The picture is of Nathan Hall, landlord from 1922 to 1934.
 It closed around the 1960's.
-The picture is if Nathan Hall, landlord from 1922 to 1934

 Pre 1842